 Anyone with COVID-19 symptoms (a high temperature, a new, continuous cough and a loss or change to your sense of smell or taste) must isolate immediately and take a PCR test.

-If you are a contact who doesn’t need to self-isolate, please be considerate, use lateral flow tests as advised by NHS Test and Trace and limit your contact with others as much as possible.
+If you are a contact who doesn’t need to self-isolate, please be considerate, get tested, and limit your contact with others as much as possible.

 Anyone over 18 can now get a booster vaccination if their last COVID-19 vaccination was over three months ago.
 For more information on getting your booster or your first and second dose of COVID-19 vaccines please visit http://www.nhs.uk/CovidVaccination or call the NHS for free on 119.